wazo-platform/wazo-certs/README.md

 xivo-certs
 ===========

-xivo-certs is a Debian package that manages digital certificates used by XiVO.
+xivo-certs is a Debian package that manages digital certificates used by Wazo.